Electromagnetism for Teachers - PHYS9130

 20% online quizzes: These wll ensure your remail up to date and can use some improtant concepts to answer questions.

-50% examination: to make sure you can answer questions about the material covered in the course.
+50% written examination: to make sure you can answer questions about the material covered in the course.
+This can be invigilated at your school if you are unable to make it to UNSW.

 Term 2: 3rd June-18th August 2019 (10 weeks: You would need to ernoll in PHYS9110 in January 2019 and PHYS9120 in February 2019, to be able to enroll in this.
 You would be able to complete the program in December 2019)